0% credit cards explained

 1. Understand the terms and conditions

-You’ll need to ensure you’re fully aware of how you can use your card.
+You’ll need to ensure that you’re confident about how to use your card.
 For example, if you use your card for purposes that aren’t covered in your introductory rate (such as cash withdrawals), it may increase the amount of interest and fees you pay.

-Also, you’ll need to ensure that you’ve planned ahead.
-Make sure the end date of the 0% period is visible on your calendar, and that you’re aware of when you need to clear the balance by.
+You’ll also need to make sure to plan ahead.
+Add the end date of the 0% period to your calendar so you know exactly when you need to clear the balance by.
 Consider setting reminders each month to tell you how long you have remaining in the 0% interest period.

 2. Create and stick to a budget